McGregor continues appeal without fresh evidence

 Mr Gordon said there could potentially be matters relating to perjury arising out of the developments.

-Ms Justice Isobel Kennedy, alongside Mr Justice Brian O’Moore and Mr Justice Patrick MacGrath, said it cannot be the case that further submissions relating to Prof Crane could solely be the reason to withdraw the appeal matter of the neighbours’ evidence.
+Ms Justice Isobel Kennedy, alongside Mr Justice Brian O’Moore and Mr Justice Patrick MacGrath, questioned how further submissions relating to Prof Crane could lead to the withdrawal of the appeal matter on the neighbours’ evidence.

 Mark Mulholland KC, for McGregor, said he was applying to withdraw the matter on a “holistic view” of the whole case and after taking instructions.

-Ms Justice Kennedy said it was “unsatisfactory” that it was being brought to the court at a late stage, but permitted the withdrawing of the ground.
+The court heard it was “unsatisfactory” that the development was being brought to the court at a late stage, but Ms Justice Kennedy permitted the withdrawing of the ground.

 Following the withdrawal of that application, Remy Farrell, SC, also for McGregor, advanced the remaining four grounds of the appeal – largely relating to the right to silence and “no comment” answers to questions during garda interviews.